lschuyler/xbar-envcan-weather/README.md

 3. Make sure the PHP path matches yours (a `which php` command in terminal is a quick check).
 4. Make the file executable.
 5. On the settings page, you'll be prompted for a region code.
 You can find them listed below.
+6. Also on the settings page, set your preferences for weather icons (colour, plain, or none), and language (English or French).

 # Environment Canda Regional Codes